Koredotcom/docs/docs/xo/how-tos/salesforce/lead-capture-in-salesforce-crm.md

 # Lead Capture in Salesforce CRM Using a VA

-You can automate the capture of a lead’s details on voice or chat channels by Installing the Lead Capture for Salesforce CRM.
+You can automate the capture of a lead’s details on chat channels by Installing the Lead Capture for Salesforce CRM.

 With the **Lead Capture** dialog template, you can collect user fields in a conversational format and automate the creation of leads in Salesforce.

 ## Getting Started

-The XO Platform makes it simple to Install the Lead Capture template for Salesforce CRM to automate the capture of a lead’s details on voice or chat channels.
+The XO Platform makes it simple to Install the Lead Capture template for Salesforce CRM to automate the capture of a lead’s details on chat channels.
 Once the fields are captured, the system automatically creates a lead object in Salesforce

 The entire process consists of the following steps: